[Background] [Selections] [Requirements] [Wages] [Fringe Benefits] [Training]

 2. EDUCATION: A high school education or its equivalent, the GED examination for which a diploma and transcript of school courses and grades will be required.

 3. PHYSICAL: Must be physically fit to perform the work of the trade.
-A physician’s statement is required prior to admission to the program.
+A physician's statement may be required prior to admission to the program.
 Exam costs will be paid by the applicant.

 4. RESIDENCE: Applicant must live in the jurisdiction of District Council 58.